chpoit/utsushis-charm/README.md

 ![Example Clip](./media/example_clip.gif)

 3. Transfer the clips to your computer.
 4. Put the files in the "inputs" directory.
-If it does not exist, create it at the same place you can find `utsushis-charm.exe` and `tesseract-installer.exe`
+If it does not exist, create it at the same place you can find `utsushis-charm.exe`.
    - It does not matter how many you have
    - I haven't tried to see what would happen if there are clips that are not of the charm UI
 5. Run the `utsushis-charm.exe` (Double-click)